 But section 540 is also very clear on both the maximum term of a lease, as well as lease renewal.

 Judges are the arbiters of the spirit of the law, and courts have already ruled that extensions “written in stone” within a lease agreement are attempts at de facto foreigner ownership.

 You can read our article on this here:

 The Problem with Condo and Villa 30+30+30 Leaseholds in Phuket

 Extensions for foreigners must instead be an option—no more than a promise—and one which is only enforceable against the original lessor of the property.

-Are Pre-Paid Lease Renewals Cast in Stone?
+Are Pre-Paid Lease Renewals on Phuket Villas Cast in Stone?

-If the individual owner were to die, and his wife, children or grandchildren inherited the property, the foreign lessee could find themselves homeless and out of pocket at the end of the lease if the heirs are not amenable to an extension.
+This is because if the individual owner were to die, and his wife, children or grandchildren inherited the property, the foreign lessee could find themselves homeless and out of pocket at the end of the lease if the heirs are not amenable to an extension.

 In 2016, on the island of Koh Samui, a number of foreigners were evicted (after only 20 years) from the luxury villas they had built.